 When your account has multiple users and lots of content, things can get out of hand quickly.
 We put together a guide of best practices for managing your content to speed up loading times, find files easily, and avoid hitting your account limits.

 1. Use folders as much as possible

-Folders can be created for Playlists, Devices, Media, Apps, and Boards.
+Folders can be created for Playlists, Devices, Media, and Apps.
 We recommend creating a policy with your team about how to create and name folders so you can locate things easily and get rid of content when it's no longer needed.

 Create sub-folders for different events.
 For example, if you're uploading images from a Halloween event, create a folder for those images only.
 After a few months when you're no longer displaying these images, you can remove the entire folder easily.

 Assign permissions to different user groups to allow access to their folders only.

 Taking 5 seconds to name your media files, digital signage players, and other content can save you hours of hunting in the future.